mattbierner/scanline-gif/documentation/about.md

 ![](https://raw.githubusercontent.com/mattbierner/scanline-gif/gh-pages/documentation/images/rb-example-start.gif)

-Now slice the gif into 13 columns of equal width.
-Draw each column of the image individually, but also advance the animation one frame after drawing a column.
+Now slice the gif into 13 equal width columns.
+Draw each column of the image individually, but also advance the animation one frame between columns.
 You end up with a single image that captures every frame of the original animation.

 ![](https://raw.githubusercontent.com/mattbierner/scanline-gif/gh-pages/documentation/images/rb-example.png)